AIIradukunda/Week8/README.md

 <a href="https://imgur.com/AUylXUW"><img src="https://i.imgur.com/AUylXUW.gif" title="source: imgur.com" /></a>
 Steps Taken:

-1.I tried to log in using my name and random password, and got a message that “login was unsuccessful”
+1. I tried to log in using my name and random password, and got a message that “login was unsuccessful”
 2. When I tried to login with the username ‘pperson’ the message I received “login was unsuccessful” in bold format